Catholic Health will lead COVID-19 vaccination plan creation, vaccine distribution for Western New York

 2 On Your Side asked Sullivan how Catholic Health plans to engage with community groups to ensure that the needs of high risk and greater need communities are met.

-Sullivan said that Catholic Health needs to know what groups and organizations see and know about their communities.
-While Catholic Health will base a lot of decisions on data, the most important data will be coming from community groups.
+Sullivan said while Catholic Health will base a lot of decisions on data, the most important data will be coming from community groups.

-Sullivan said that the vaccination is the community's plan, not Catholic's Health plan, in respect to the fact that the community needs to be involved with its creation.
+Sullivan said that the vaccination is the community's plan, not Catholic Health's plan, in respect to the fact that the community needs to be involved with its creation.
 He emphasized that these local organizations and groups need to get involved.

 Chief Integration Officer Rebecca McCormick-Boyle, who led the St. Joseph's Campus when it was a COVID-only facility, said that vaccine education is also part of the Health Equity Task Force.